pretix/pretix/doc/development/api/general.rst

 set to ``True``, when this item should be marked as active.
 The ``request`` object will have an attribute ``event``.

+If you use this, you should read the documentation on :ref:`how to deal with URLs <urlconf>` in pretix.

 ``pretix.control.signals.nav_event``
     The sidebar navigation when the admin has selected an event.